Dr. Leon Bradway, PT, MS, OMPT

 I am very active in my professional associations.
 I am a member of the Geriatrics & Orthopedics Sections of the American Physical Therapists Association (APTA) and a member of the Texas Physical Therapy Association.

 On a personal note, Leon (Class of '86) is an avid aggie sports fan, proud father of Eileen Bradway, (Class of '22), and husband of Lisa Bradway (Class of '82) who was raised in the community.
 Her father (Bill Kuvlesky) was a Sociology Professor at TAMU for 30 years and her mother (Eileen Kuvlesky) was a TAMU Development Officer for many years.

 Many of our Physical Therapy Technicians are Aggie students pursuing their Physical Therapy careers.
-They are at the clinic throughout the day to assist the Physical Therapists and Physical Therapist Assistant.
+They are at the clinic throughout the day to assist the Physical Therapists.